Sbozzolo/kuibit/docs/grid_data.rst

 HierarchicalGridData
 --------------------

-A :py:class:`~.HierarchicalGridData` represent data defined on a mesh-refined grid.
+A :py:class:`~.HierarchicalGridData` represents data defined on a mesh-refined grid.
 In practice, this is a collection of :py:class:`~.UniformGridData`, roughly one per level.
 You can work directly with the :py:class:`~.UniformGridData` on the different levels using the brackets